open-telemetry/opentelemetry-go/docs/design/log-api.md

 and [`slog.Record.AddAttrs`](https://pkg.go.dev/log/slog#Record.AddAttrs),
 in order to achieve high-performance when accessing and setting attributes efficiently.

-The `NewRecord(...RecordOption) Record` is a factory function used to create records using provided options.
+The `NewRecord(...RecordOption) (Record, error)` is a factory function used to create records using provided options.

 `Record` has a `Clone` method to allow copying records so that the SDK can offer concurrency safety.

 ## Compatibility